Anser fabalis middendorffii

 Documentation: Photograph: 29 Dec 1984-10 Jan 1985 DeSoto NWR, Washington Co (Rose 1985, Wright and Grenon 1985).

 Both Nebraska records are of A. f. middendorffii.
-See Comments, below.
+See Comments.

-Winter: An individual was found by Alan Grenon and Rick Wright with Snow Geese at Desoto NWR, Washington Co 29 Dec 1984- 10 Jan 1985 (Wright and Grenon 1985).
-A photograph was published (cited above) and many observers saw the bird, which was assignable to subspecies middendorffii.
+Winter: An individual was found by Alan Grenon and Rick Wright with Snow Geese at Desoto NWR, Washington Co 29 Dec 1984-10 Jan 1985 (Wright and Grenon 1985).
+A photograph was published (Rose 1985) and many observers saw the bird, which was assignable to subspecies middendorffii.
 Presumably the same bird was at DeSoto NWR but in Pottawattamie Co, Iowa 5 Jan 1985 (Bill Huser, eBird Checklist – 5 Jan 1985 – DeSoto NWR (NE) – 1 species.

 Another observed by Stephen Dinsmore with Greater White-fronted Geese at Funk WPA, Phelps Co 4 Apr 1998 was also identified as middendorffii (Brogie 1999; eBird Checklist – 4 Apr 1998 – Funk WPA – 1 species).